 Use CLEO's Eviction Solution Explorer for free to learn what you can do if your landlord wants to evict you because you owe rent.

 You can also try talking with your landlord before the hearing.
 Depending on the type of issue you're having, there may be people you can ask to help you talk with your landlord.
 See Step 2 for more information.

-If you go to your eviction hearing, it is usually a good idea to try to talk to your landlord in Board mediation before the hearing starts.
+If you go to your eviction hearing, it is usually a good idea to try to talk to your landlord in LTB before the hearing starts.